HL7/smart-app-launch/spec/index.md

 Within this profile we differentiate between the two types of apps defined in the [OAuth 2.0 specification: confidential and public](https://tools.ietf.org/html/rfc6749#section-2.1).
 The differentiation is based upon whether the execution environment within which the app runs enables the app to protect secrets.
-Pure client-side apps (for example, HTML5/JS browser-based apps, iOS mobile apps, or Windows desktop apps) can provide adequate security, but they may be unable to "keep a secret" in the OAuth2 sense, in other words, any "secret" key, code, or string that is statically embedded in the app can potentially be extracted by an end-user or attacker.
+Pure client-side apps (for example, HTML5/JS browser-based apps, iOS mobile apps, or Windows desktop apps) can provide adequate security, but they may be unable to "keep a secret" in the OAuth2 sense.
+In other words, any "secret" key, code, or string that is statically embedded in the app can potentially be extracted by an end-user or attacker.
 Hence security for these apps can't depend on secrets embedded at install-time.